-- Encourage students to think of an example that could illustrate what they are thinking.
-For example, a student might not be able to say which constitutional amendment gave women the right to vote, but they may be able to describe the woman suffrage movement. - Pause the activity for a ten-minute research break.
+- Encourage students to think of an example that could illustrate what they are thinking. - Pause the activity for a ten-minute research break.
 During this time, students can grab a textbook or access the internet to pull together evidence that might help them make their case.